dec4234/JavaDestinyAPI/README.md

 ## Getting Started
 This is a java wrapper for the API provided by bungie to control things on the Bungie.net platform.
-The API is far from complete, and currently only handles the basics of what you might need.
-You can get users and clans by their names or ids and get details about them.
-You can also control your clan such as kicking, banning and inviting players, as long as you have set up OAuth.
+The API is currently capable of handling most things, such as retrieving stats, managing your clan and making simple requests.

 ## Getting Started
 This project is currently not a member of any maven repository, so you have to download a jar and place it into your project.
 If you are using maven you should do the following: